 Okta supports self enrollment with Duo for new Duo users during sign in.
 New users can also enroll on their Duo account page.
 Depending on your Okta integration settings in Duo, users can enroll with a smartphone, tablet, or telephone.
 Duo currently limits this functionality to first-time enrollments.
 After first-time enrollment, users must contact their Duo administrator to add more devices.
 If an existing Duo user matches a user in Okta, self enrollment is disabled.

 Before you configure Duo as an MFA option, you must have a Duo account and configure Okta as an integration.
 Duo users must install the Duo mobile app on their selected devices.
 Refer to your Duo Security documentation for more information.

 To integrate Duo with Okta, you must have the following information from your Duo account:

 To obtain this information, sign into your Duo Security account and add a new Okta Integration

-- From your Okta Administrator Dashboard, select Security > Authentication, and then select the Duo Security tab.
+- From your Okta Administrator Dashboard, select Security > Multifactor, and then choose Duo Security.

-- On the Duo Security Settings page, enter your integration key, secret key, and API hostname, select your Duo username format, and then click the Save button.
+- On the Duo Security Settings page, enter your integration key, secret key, and API hostname.

 Sign into Okta and receive a prompt to configure extra security.
 Select the Configure Factor button for Duo Security.